magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -   {:.new}**Docker updates**—

-    -   <!-- MAGECLOUD-3025 -->Now, the default service configuration generated in Docker is the same as the default configuration in the Cloud template.
+    -   <!-- MAGECLOUD-3025 -->Now, the default service configuration generated in the Docker environment is the same as the default configuration in the Cloud template.

     -   <!-- MAGECLOUD-2907 -->You can send mail from your Docker environment using the [`sendmail` service]({{page.baseurl}}/cloud/docker/docker-development.html#sendmail-service).